MagicQuartz/enva-docs/docs/items/water_fish_bowl.md

 ---
 ## Obtaining

-To get the fish bowl, right click while looking on water with the water fish bowl.
+To get the fish bowl, right click while looking on water while holding a fish bowl.

 ## Mechanics